PacktWorkshops/The-Reinforcement-Learning-Workshop/Chapter01/README.md

 This chapter is an introduction to Reinforcement Learning, the basic concepts and the theory behind the framework.

+## Examples

+Examples of this chapter are:

+- Getting started with Gym: [link](Examples/Getting_started_with_Gym.ipynb)
+- Getting started with Baselines: [link](Examples/Getting_started_with_Baselines.ipynb)

+In this examples you will practice with Gym and Baselines, the two main RL libraries.

 ## Exercises

-Here you can find all exercises of this chapter
+Here you can find all exercises of this chapter:

 - Toy Environment: [link](Exercise01_01/Exercise01_01.ipynb)
 - Policies: [link](Exercise01_02/Exercise01_02.ipynb)